ietf-gitwg/using-github/draft-ietf-git-using-github.md

 As documents mature further, explicit confirmation of technical decisions with the Working Group mailing list becomes more important.

-Gaining Working Group consensus about the resolution of issues can be done in the abstract, with editors being permitted to capture the outcome of discussions as they see fit.
+Chairs are able to declare Working Group consensus about the resolution of issues in the abstract, allowing editors discretion on how to capture the decisions in documents.

 More mature documents require not only consensus, but consensus about specific text.
 All substantive changes to documents that have passed WGLC SHOULD be